trigglemac/XCodeAdditions/README.md

     template = "" //no input template
     validateLive, validateResult default to true, no data validation filter and reconstruct default to no action ie no filtering or formatting

+- Once you have added the above example code, or something similar to your project, you should be able to call Tfield using your custome type implementations.

+            Tfield($text, type: MyCustomTypes.phoneNumber)
+            Tfield($text10, type: MyCustomTypes.zipCode, label: "Zip5")